Thursday, December 17, 2015

 As I said earlier (you WERE paying attention, weren't you?), my praline appeared to have been through a lot during its lifetime and was not showing itself in the best light (says the man who provided the lighting).
 Its malleability allows it to be deformed with ease, almost like silly putty (but probably much more edible).
 I could see this being a huge hit with children because of it.

-My specific specimen resembled some undefined organ from some as-of-yet unknown creature (terrestrial or otherwise).
+My specific specimen resembled some undefined organ from some currently unknown creature (terrestrial or otherwise).
 Even so, it seemed to be in decent condition to my untrained eye (and nose).
 I do have to admit, there was a brief moment when I considered I should have enlisted the help of my trusty robot assistant, TCR-FRESHY 5000 (who has helped me in the past once or twice), but what was done was done, and I had no choice but to continue on my own.

 So I ate it, and Lammes Candies did not do me wrong.